Khushi-bioinfo/R-plots/Movie Ratings Project/README.md

 Movie Rating.csv- Excel sheet given to us

-MovieRating Analysis with R- Visualisation with ggplot
+MovieRating Analysis with R- Visualisation with ggplot (Compilation of R plots)

 movierating.R- R program file of the project